Gyakobo/BNF-Recursive-Descent/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

 >[!NOTE]
 >Please feel free to make pull requests and edit this project to your will.
+As a matter of fact, oh dear reader, I'd be ecstatic if somebody pulls this branch and adds a byte-code version of this code in pure C.

 ## Introduction